Epistle to the Hebrews: Style

 Hebrews is a very consciously "literary" document.
 The purity of its Greek was noted by Clement of Alexandria, according to Eusebius, and Origen of Alexandria asserted that every competent judge must recognize a great difference between this epistle and those of Paul.

 The letter consists of two strands: an expositional or doctrinal strand, and a hortatory or strongly urging strand which punctuates the exposition parenthetically at key points as warnings to the readers.

 Hebrews does not fit the form of a traditional Hellenistic epistle, lacking a proper prescript.
 Modern scholars generally believe this book was originally a sermon or homily, although possibly modified after it was delivered to include the travel plans, greetings and closing.

 Hebrews contains many references to the Old Testament – specifically to the Septuagint text.

 Christology

 The Epistle to the Hebrews is notable for the manner in which it expresses the divine nature of Christ.
-As A.C.
-Purdy summarized for The Interpreter's Bible:
+A.C.
+Purdy said in The Interpreter's Bible: